 Some emails that we send you have no tracking in at all e.g. service emails with invoices attached.
 Other emails we send we can track, at an individual level, whether the user has opened and clicked on the email.
 We do not use this information at a personal level, rather we use it to understand open and click rates on our emails to try and improve them.
 If you want to be sure that none of your email activity is tracked, then you should opt out of our emails which you can do via the unsubscribe link at the bottom of every email we send.

-Financial transactions made online to CBIT using this site are secure (Paysafe).
+Financial transactions made online to UKABIF using this website are secure (Paysafe).
 No one can access your credit card details via the internet.

 All information given on this site is to the best of our ability.